 Humira (adalimumab) and Enbrel (etanercept) are very similar drugs.
 But how people respond to either drug can vary.

 Both medications belong to the same class of drugs,* called tumor necrosis factor (TNF) blockers.
 They’re both approved to treat plaque psoriasis, and both are given by subcutaneous injection.
-Humira is injected every other week.
+Humira is injected every other week or every week.
 Enbrel is injected once per week.

 Humira and Enbrel can cause many of the same side effects.
 In a